isorna/dropcommander/docs/en/dfc/special-rules.md

 ### Link (X)

-_Link weapon systems are configured in such a way that they can be fired simultaneously without impacting on a ship's other functions._
+_Link weapon systems are configured in such a way that they can be fired simultaneously without impacting on a ship’s other functions._

 A weapon with this rule will normally be paired with a second weapon with the same Link (X) value.
 In order for a ship to fire more than one weapon it is normally required to declare a Weapons Free special order.
 However, all weapon systems with the same Link (X) number count as a single weapon system for activation purposes, although they may be fired at different targets.

 ### Low Power

-Up to 1 Low Power weapon (or multiple Low Power weapons with the Linked special rule) may be fired instead of Close Action weapons in addition to other weapons permitted by a ship's orders.
+Up to 1 Low Power weapon (or multiple Low Power weapons with the Linked special rule) may be fired instead of Close Action weapons in addition to other weapons permitted by a ship’s orders.

 A ship that is unable to use any of its weapon systems due to a special order (or Overcharging a weapon) may not u